-- 1.0 Introduction
+- 1.1 Introduction

-- 2.0 Objectives

-- 3.0 Main Contents
+- 1.2 Intended Learning Outcomes

-- 3.1 African Views of the Universe and Nature
+- 1.3 African Views of the Universe and Nature

-- 3.1.1 The Nature of the Universe
+- 1.3.1 The Nature of the Universe

-- 3.1.2 The Place of Man in the Universe
+- 1.3.2 The Place of Man in the Universe

-- 3.1.3 Mystical and Religious Order in the Universe
+- 1.3.3 Mystical and Religious Order in the Universe

-- 4.0 Conclusion

-- 5.0 Summary
+- 1.4 Summary

-- 6.0 Tutor-Marked Assignment

-- 7.0 References /Further Reading
+- 1.5 References/Further Readings/Web Resources

+- 1.6 Possible Answers to Self-Assessment Exercise(s)

-This unit will attempt to avail the student some information about the African conception of the universe and nature in general.
-The African people generally believe that the universe is created, and the creator is an all- powerful and almighty being who is called God.
+This unit will attempt to avail you some information about the African conception of the universe and nature in general.
+The African people generally believe that the universe is created, and the creator isan allpowerful and almighty being who is called God.
 There is no agreement on how the creation of the universe happened, but since it seems impossible that the universe created itself, God is therefore the explanation for the origin of the universe, both visible and invisible realities.
 In many African communities, God is also called The Creator, even if there are still other names which can be used to describe Him.
 When African says that the universe has been created by God, they are actually looking at the universe in a religious way (Mbiti 1977).
 Africans see it as a religious universe and also treat it as such.
 This is because, as we have said earlier, the African believes that reality is both physical and spiritual intertwined in one inseparable link.
 This religious interpretation of the universe helps the African to have a sense of purpose and direction, and also make him to exercise some measure of control over his environment (Anthony 2013).

-The universe and reality in general are very important to the traditional African, that is the reason why it is said that the African sees man at the centre of the universe and nature, and does not seek to alter the universe but to nurture it.
+The universe and reality in general are very important to the traditional African that is the reason why it is said that the African sees man at the centre of the universe and nature, and does not seek to alter the universe but to nurture it.
 The universe is divisible into two, there are visible and invisible parts of it; but African peoples do not think of these parts as different but as bound together.
-Therefore, this unit will examine some basic African beliefs about nature and the universe, and we shall as much as possible, try to help the student acquire a better understanding of nature and the universe from the African perspective.
+Therefore, this unit will examine some basic African beliefs about nature and the universe, and we shall asmuch as possible, try to help the student acquire a better understanding fnature and the universe from the African perspective.

-- comprehend the nature of the Universe
+- describe the nature of the universe

 - explain the place of man in the universe

-- understand its mystical and religious order
+- analyse its mystical and religious order

 - discuss the African views of the universe.

-3.1.1 African View of Nature and the Universe
+1.3 African View of Nature and the Universe